We're back with a new installment of our monthly series featuring 5 Phishing Simulation Templates - brought to you by the Wizer Phishing team.

 These phishing templates and more available in Wizer Boost Phishing Simulation.

 That's it for this month's phishing template ideas - looking for more ideas for phishing templates?
-Check out the resources below ⬇️ And check back next month for more!
+Check our blog for more.

 - Pre-set Phishing Calendar for 2023